 Did something stop working that previously worked?
 Check the Auth0 status page for issues or interruptions to the Auth0 service.
 If there's an outage, you can determine if it's related to your issue.

-- Check the Auth0 status page for notices of any outages.
+- Check the Auth0 Status for notices of any outages.

-- If's there an outage listed on the status page, you do not need to file a ticket.
+- If there's an outage listed on the status page, you do not need to file a ticket.
 Auth0 is already working on the issue.

 - Subscribe to the status page to get alerted if there is any outage with the Auth0 service.